cloudy-apps/random-color-tap/README.md

 # random-color-tap

-Choose a random color on tap
+See a random color on tap/click